eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 	- Agile development (Scrum) experience
 	- Other preferred experience includes working with DevOps practices, SaaS, IaaS, code management (CodeCommit, git), deployment tools (CodeBuild, CodeDeploy, Jenkins, Shell scripting), and Continuous Delivery
 	- Primary AWS development skills include S3, IAM, Lambda, RDS, Kinesis, APIGateway, Redshift, EMR, Glue, and CloudFormation
 + skill set:
+	- Familiarity with ETL/ELT and related techniques
+	- Exposure to CI / CD (with either Docker, Kubernetes, SaltStack or Jenkins)
+	- Prior experience in adtech or martech
++ skill set:
 	- Experience with system level monitoring tools such as Nagios or Zabbix and application performance monitoring tools such as NewRelic, AppDynamics or Dynatrace.
 	- Understand configuration management tools such as Puppet, Chef or Ansible.